 These animals can be seen year round, although they tend to be mostly sighted during the fall and winter months.

 The Stellar Sea Lion is a common species of Pinniped seen in the local waters around Vancouver Island during the fall/winter periods.
-Being the largest of the Otarrids (eared-seals), they are a very distinct brown colour and tend to make a growling/loud belching sound.
+They are the largest of the Otarrids (eared-seals).
+They are a very distinct brown colour and tend to make a loud growling/belching sound.
 They can weigh up to 1.2 tons and can reach 7ft-9.25ft (2.4m-2.8m) in length.
 The males are unmistakably bigger than females, often up 3 times the size.

 In the wild, these males live up to 18 years and females up to 30 years.
 Females will generally begin to reproduce around age 5 and typically have one pup per year.